Zalman Notebook Cooler ZM-NC2000 Review and Benchmark

 The table below shows the difference between no cooler, passive cooling (fans off) and active cooling (fans on 50%).
 Temperatures measured with SpeedFan 4.49

-These results certainly speak for themselves and show the Zalman Notebook Cooler ZM-NC2000 is effective in providing additional cooling for laptops.
-Highly recommended in my view, although this only works well for laptops which have an intake air vent in the base.
-If the intake vents are on the back or sides then this is likely to do little to aid your temperatures and noise levels.
+These results certainly speak for themselves and show the Zalman Notebook Cooler ZM-NC2000 effectively provides additional cooling for laptops.
+Highly recommended, although this only works well for laptops which have an intake air vent in the base.
+If the intake vents are on the back or sides, this will likely do little to aid your temperatures and noise levels.

 There are no comments yet.
 Why not get the discussion started?